ocboogie/rust-graphics-crates/README.md

 # Rust Graphics Crates
 This is an opinionated list of modern graphics crates in Rust.
 I noticed it was really hard to keep track of all the good graphics crates going around, so I made this to help me and others.
+The categories are more based on grouping crates with similar levels of abstraction and less to do with the category name itself.
+I'm happy to take PRs, but I want to make sure all the crates on the list are actively maintained and has promise.

 ## Game Frameworks
 - [ggez](https://github.com/ggez/ggez)